uChip/Smaller_Bubble_Display/README.md

 <img src="https://github.com/uChip/Smaller_Bubble_Display/blob/master/8-dig%20display.png" alt="LED Display Module" height="260" width="390">

-Eagle CAD PCB designs for an 8-digit LED display module based on the hp bubble display.
+This repo contains Eagle CAD PCB designs for an 8-digit LED display module based on the hp bubble display.
+The design files include schematic, board layout and BOM files.
+There is also an Eagle library file that defines the module as an Eagle component.

-The module includes a shift register interface to reduce the number of pins required to control the display.
+The module design utilizes a shift register interface to reduce the number of pins required to control the display.

+An Arduino software example implementing a frequency counter is also included.

+See the file Forum-Posting.pdf for a more detailed explanation of the module design and software.

 ## Order PCBs